debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/configuration/readme.md

 # Configuration messages

-This message reports the parameter values configured in the trackers.If the complete list is requested, several UL messages will be transmitted.
+This message reports the parameter values configured in the trackers.
+If the complete list is requested, several UL messages will be transmitted.

 |Common header | Data |  Data |  Data |  Data | Data | Data|
 |--------|--------|--------|--------|--------|--------|--------|
 | Byte 0-4 |  Byte 5 |  Byte 6-10 |  Byte 11-15 |  Byte 16-20 |  Byte 21-25 |  Byte 26-30 |
 | Header with **Type**=0x07 |**0x02**|**Parameter 1**|**Parameter 2**|**Parameter 3**|**Parameter 4**|**Parameter 5**|

- **Parameter x**: Configuration of the parameter x, coded on 5 bytes as follow:
+ **Parameter x**: Configuration of the parameter x, encoded on 5 bytes as follow:

 |  Parameter x   |    Parameter x*               |
 |--------------------|-----------------------------------|